-BACK-UP CAMERA
+BACK UP CAMERA

-The optional back-up camera is located on the rear cap.
+The optional back up camera is located on the rear cap.
+As soon as the transmission is put in reverse (R), back up camera and monitor are turned on automatically.
 To clean the camera's protective glass, spray with soapy water.
 Wipe with a clean damp rag or wiper blade.